Fall Winterization Instructions:

-Step One: Turn off the sprinkler water inside your home
+Step One: Turn off the sprinkler water supply inside

 Step Three: Drain the backflow

 Your backflow device is locate on the outside of your home.
-Typically just up and outside from where you turned off the water in the basement.
+Most commonly the backflow device is just up and outside from where you turned off the water in the basement.
 You will need that flat blade screwdriver for this step.
-Turn the screws on the test cocks (the little stubs sticking out either side) 1/3 turn until the line on the screw head is pointing in the same direction as the stub it is on.
+Turn the screws on the test cocks (the little stubs sticking out either side) 1/4 turn until the line on the screw head is pointing in the same direction as the stub it is on.
 You should get a little water out when you do this.
-When that step is complete turn the two ball valve handles 1/4 turn to a 45 degree angle.
+After you have turned the screws, turn the two ball valve handles 1/4 turn to a 45 degree angle.
 See the picture to the right of a properly winterized backflow.

 Step Four: Close the basement drain